Home Emissions Tracking

 Most electric utilities have an online portal where you can access all the past utility bills which list the kWh per month.

-To get your personal emissions , you need to divide the household emissions by the the number of people living in the home.
+But remember, to get your personal emissions, you need to divide the household emissions by the the number of people living in the home.
 I live with one other person so I will divide by the home carbon emissions by "2" to get the electrical consumption contribution to my carbon footprint.

 *For those of you questioning the 0.346 factor: this is a national average.
 It is possible to be more accurate but also more complicated so for the purposes of Climate Responsible, we are defaulting to simplification.